aoffman5/tswd-portfolio-fall23/final-project-part-one.md

 I plan to tell my story in three parts.

 ### The Cost to Get Seen
 First, I want to find a way to illustrate the common expenses a musical theatre college auditioner will have to incur on top of typical college application fees (separate audition fees, travel, coaching, dance clothes, printed headshots).
-I plan to illustrate this through my own journey and comparing it to the costs of applying to other "prestigious" universities with similar acceptance rates (Ivy Leagues, MIT, etc).
+I plan to illustrate this through my own journey and comparing it to the costs of applying to other "prestigious" universities with similar acceptance rates (Ivy Leagues, MIT, etc), or to the the costs of applying at the same schools, where applicable, for another program outside of theatre.

 ### How to Stay in The Room Where It Happens
 Next, I want to outline annual attendance costs at the top 10 schools represented on Broadway in the most recent Broadway season.
 For the purposes of an equal playing field, I will end up swapping out Yale for one of the honorable mention schools on the list, as Yale is a Master's program.
+Attendance is not limited to tuition, however.
+This also includes room and board, specialized supplies,  and the additional costs outside of the general tuition for another degree that theatre students incur

 ### Are These Programs Creating More Problems?
 Finally, I want to shed light on the issues of representation in the industry and how some of the barriers present in the audition process are contributing to these inequities.
 With the end of affirmative action, specialized programs that rely on diversity as a recruiting tool will be forced to face the music.
 Which of these prestigious schools will remain spaces where culture and diversity can thrive?
 "Success" is looking more and more white, with 80% of the lead roles in musicals and 90% of the lead roles in plays being played by white actors in the 2018-19 season (AAPAC 2021).

 First, I want to use a pictogram to represent the amount of Tony Award winners from the last five years, but I am debating if I want to break it down by school or by the "top 10" schools versus elsewhere.

 My call to action would be to the administrations of these schools to re-evaluate the costs of their screening and application processes and to patrons of the arts to invest in the future of musical theatre by donating to an organization like The Fund for College Auditions.
-It also may be valuable for a young person looking to go into musical theatre, as well as their families, to see the data to make an informed decision on their own process.
+It also may be valuable for a young person looking to go into musical theatre and their families to see the data to make an informed decision on their own process.

 # Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.